June 1, 2021

 Now that we’ve got the basic steps covered, there may be some questions, especially from any newbies.

-So, I think it’d be helpful if we discuss what to avoid.
+Some people often get Peter Thornhill’s strategy confused.
+So, I want to discuss what to avoid.
 As strange as it sounds, this is likely to provide answers to some common questions.

 Luckily, the LICs mentioned own a diverse portfolio of companies with different levels of growth and yield.
 The result is, a decent dividend stream which grows steadily over time.
-More on this topic here: Everything You Need To Know About High Yield Investments.
+More on this topic: Everything You Need To Know About High Yield Investments.

 So don’t bother trying to guess what’s coming next.
 Focus on what you can control – saving money and increasing your ownership of a large group of companies.
 That’s where results come from.